Gilad Segev: 2015-present: Passerby

-In June 2020, Segev announced the launch of “Project 34,” a musical journey that focuses on the people, landscape, heritage, and indigenous sounds throughout China.
-For 34 months, Passerby will release a new Folk song and accompanying music video for each of China's 34 provinces, autonomous regions, municipalities, and special administrative regions.
-As part of the project, Segev will also collaborate with an artist who is representative of each region as they create an experience together that showcases “the magical Chinese energy that endured for thousands of years.”
+In June 2020, Segev announced the launch of "Project 34," a musical journey that focuses on the people, landscape, heritage, and indigenous sounds throughout China.
+For 34 months, Passerby released a new Folk song and accompanying music video for each of China's 34 provinces, autonomous regions, municipalities, and special administrative regions.
+As part of the project, Segev has also collaborated with artists who are representative of each region as they create an experience together that showcases "the magical Chinese energy that endured for thousands of years."

+In 2022, Segev was one of the international musical artists featured in the official song of the 2022 Winter Olympics.
+Later that year, Segev collaborated with Canadian-Indigenous music collective Indian City.
+Together, they were the headlining performers of the Tarbut Festival in Winnipeg, Canada.
+Shortly thereafter, Segev was the headlining performer at the celebration of the 70th anniversary of diplomatic relations between Japan and Israel.
+During this performance, Japan's Minister for Foreign Affairs, Yoshimasa Hayashi, notably joined Segev on stage to play the guitar alongside him as a gesture to show how close the friendship is between the two nations.
+In January 2023, Segev released a multilingual song with Chinese opera singer Liang Ning to celebrate China-Israel relations.

 Publications and upcoming projects

 Segev released his first Passerby book in 2018, titled Quotes for the Traveler Through Life.
 The book, which was accompanied by a musical album of his worldly encounters, became a best-seller in Israel and has since been translated into 10 languages.
 The book's sequel, by the same name, was released in 2020.

 Segev has been in production on the travel documentary television series for Passerby.
 Each episode follows Segev on a quest to explore different regions of the world, while surrounded by breathtaking landscape views and encounters with the local culture, heritage, and people.